General Description of Persian History.

 Persian History in Thirteenth Century

-Jalal uddin Rumi
+Jalal Uddin Rumi

 Jalal Uddin Muhammad Rumi known as Maulan Rumi was born on 30 September 1207 in Balkh (presently a northern province of Afghanistan) and died on 17 December 1273.
 He belongs to an Arab clan, who were popular for their religious services.
-“MASNAVI MAANAVI” was his famous book which was completed in ten years.
+“MASNAVI MAANAVI” was his famous book which completed in ten years.
 He known Persian, Arabic, Turkish and Greek languages.

-The Fifteenth Century onwards
+The Fifteenth Century onward

 Fifteenth century of Persian history is rich in provision of notable historians and poets.
 Nizam Uddin Shami the author of Zafar Namah (a history of Taimur), Yazdi, Hafiz Abru, Khafi, Dawlat Shah and Mir Khand (author of Rauzat-us-Safa or Garden of Purity) Dawani (author of Akhlaq-e-Jalali), Kashafi (author of Kalila wa Dimna also known as Anwar-e-Subaili or the Lights of Canopus).
 The prominent poets of fifteenth century are Sufi Maghribi, Qasim-e-Anwar, Katibi, Nemat Ullah Wali and Jami.